Spectral Moment Formulae for $GL(3)\times GL(2)$ $L$-functions III: The Twisted Case: Introduction

-which we will show in Section \ref{rel4thDIr}.
 When $a$ is composite, the relevant conversion remains valid but this time (\ref{youfourmo}) would average over all Dirichlet characters\, $(\bmod\, a)$ --- both primitive and imprimitive ones.
 Judging from the experiences of \cite{BHKM20} and \cite{Wu22}, this phenomenon should not be surprising even to period integral approaches.